MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-auditlog-http.md

 You can load historic data into the CoE Starter Kit tables manually using one of the flows provided in the solution, as described here.

 > [!NOTE]
 > The user retrieving Audit Logs must have permission to the audit logs.
-Minimum permissions for this is described in [Before you search the audit logs](/microsoft-365/compliance/audit-log-search?preserve-view=true&view=o365-worldwide#before-you-search-the-audit-log).
+Learn more: [Before you search the audit logs](/microsoft-365/compliance/audit-log-search?preserve-view=true&view=o365-worldwide#before-you-search-the-audit-log).

 1. Browse to the [Audit Log search](https://compliance.microsoft.com/auditlogsearch).
 1. Search for the Launched app activity in the date range available to you.